Charan-14/Adanced-lane-finder/projectWriteup.md

 The Challenge Video results [Challenge Video](https://github.com/Charan-14/Adanced-lane-finder/blob/master/output_videos/challenge_video_output.avi)

 This video hit me in the face telling that your algorithm still has a lot to work on.
-It could not take sharp curves and the bery bright rays of the sun.
+It could not take sharp curves and the very bright rays of the sun.
 The color and gradient threshold values both needed to be retuned, the perpective vertices need to be changed, and the polynomial outlier values needed to be changed.
 Also the margin for polynomial search needed to be reduced.
 All the parameters defining a good fit needed to be changed.

 ![Screenshot from 2020-05-17 03-41-57](https://user-images.githubusercontent.com/58968984/82152214-63262680-987d-11ea-8869-3fd68d291904.png)